-Represents the applicable COBRA premiums for medical, dental and vision insurance plan coverage provided to any director less contributions paid by such director.

-The amounts shown in this table do not reflect compensation earned by Mr. Gethin as a consultant of the Company in 2017.
+- Represents the applicable COBRA premiums for medical, dental and vision insurance plan coverage provided to any director less contributions paid by such director. - The amounts shown in this table do not reflect compensation earned by Mr. Gethin as a consultant of the Company in 2018.
 Mr. Gethin's compensation as a consultant is described on page 49 under the heading "Certain Relationships and Related Person Transactions."

-For 2017, each non-employee director received an annual cash retainer of \$80,000, except Mr. Gethin, who received a pro rata cash retainer of \$23,370.
-Mr. McClymont, who was elected to the Board in February 2017, received an additional pro rata cash retainer of \$6,667 upon his appointment to the Board.
+For 2018, each non-employee director received an annual cash retainer of \$80,000.
 Any portion of the cash retainer awarded to our independent directors may be taken in Company Common Stock at the discretion of the director.
-In 2017, Mr. Ward and Mr. McClymont elected to receive \$8,000 and \$86,667, respectively, of their cash retainers in Company Common Stock.
+In 2018, Mr. Ward and Mr. McClymont elected to receive \$8,000 and \$80,000, respectively, of their cash retainers in Company Common Stock.
 These amounts are included in the "Stock Awards" column in the Director Compensation table above.

-In addition, in 2017, each non-employee director (except Mr. Gethin) received an award of Common Stock valued at \$55,000, based on the fair market value of the Company's Common Stock as of the date of issuance, and a restricted stock award under the 2016 Omnibus Incentive Plan covering 1,000 shares of Common Stock with a grant date fair market value of \$42.56 per share, for a total of \$42,560.
-Mr. Gethin received a pro rata award of Common Stock valued at \$7,082, and a pro rata restricted stock award of 129 shares of Common Stock with a grant date fair market value of \$41.18 per share.
-Mr. McClymont received an additional pro rata award of Common Stock valued at \$13,750, and an additional pro rata restricted stock award of 250 shares of Common Stock with a grant date fair market value of \$43.82 per share upon his appointment to the Board.
-These amounts are included in the "Stock Awards" column in the Director Compensation table above.
+In addition, in 2018, each non-employee director received an award of Common Stock valued at \$55,000, based on the fair market value of the Company's Common Stock as of the date of issuance, and a restricted stock award under the 2016 Omnibus Incentive Plan covering 1,000 shares of Common Stock with a grant date fair market value of \$37.48 per share, for a total of \$37,480.
+These amounts are included in the "Stock Awards" column in the Director

+Compensation table above.
 The restricted stock awards granted to our independent directors vest one year after the grant date, so long as the director remains continuously in office.
 In the event of a merger of the Company or sale of all or substantially all of the Company's assets, vesting of all of the shares of restricted stock will accelerate, and such shares will become fully vested.
 Independent directors were also eligible to receive other types of awards under our 2016 Omnibus Incentive Plan, but such awards were discretionary.

-In 2017, William H. Turner received additional annual retainers of \$20,000 and \$10,000 for his services as our Presiding Independent Director and Chairman of the Audit Committee, respectively.
-Pamela Forbes Lieberman and Frederick D. Sturdivant (Co-Chairpersons of the Strategic Planning Committee), Richard S. Ward (Chairman of the Nominating and Corporate Governance Committee), and Roger M. Widmann (Chairman of the Compensation and Management Development Committee) each received an additional annual retainer of \$10,000 for their services as Chairperson or Co-Chairperson of their respective Committee.
+In 2018, William H. Turner received additional annual retainers of \$20,000 and \$10,000 for his services as our Presiding Independent Director and Chair of the Audit Committee, respectively.
+Pamela Forbes Lieberman and Frederick D. Sturdivant (Co-Chair of the Strategic Planning Committee), Richard S. Ward (Chair of the Nominating and Corporate Governance Committee), and Roger M. Widmann (Chair of the Compensation and Management Development Committee) each received an additional annual retainer of \$10,000 for their services as Chair or Co-Chair of their respective Committee.
 In addition, John P. Gethin, Pamela Forbes Lieberman, Frederick D. Sturdivant and Roger M. Widmann were covered under the Company's medical, dental or vision plans.

-Lawrence I. Sills, serving as our Executive Chairman, and Eric P. Sills, serving as our Chief Executive Officer and President during fiscal year 2017, received no payment for the fulfillment of their directorial responsibilities (see the Summary Compensation Table for disclosure regarding Lawrence Sills' and Eric Sills' executive officer compensation).
+Lawrence I. Sills, serving as our Executive Chairman, and Eric P. Sills, serving as our Chief Executive Officer and President during fiscal year 2018, received no payment for the fulfillment of their directorial responsibilities (see the Summary Compensation Table for disclosure regarding Lawrence Sills' and Eric Sills' executive officer compensation).